JustSouichi/hackerai/README.md

 ---

 ## 🛠️ Issues

 If you encounter any problems or have feature requests, feel free to open an issue on GitHub: [https://github.com/JustSouichi/hackerai/issues](https://github.com/JustSouichi/hackerai/issues).

-When reporting bugs, please include:
-- 🪪 Steps to reproduce the issue.
-- ✅ Expected behavior vs. ❌ actual behavior.
-- 📸 Screenshots or logs, if applicable.

 ---

 ## 🌐 Social Links

 Stay updated with the latest developments and connect with the creator:
 - **GitHub Repository**: [https://github.com/JustSouichi/hackerai](https://github.com/JustSouichi/hackerai)
 - **TikTok**: [@justsouichi](https://www.tiktok.com/@justsouichi)